what we do

 Precursor

-Our non-nuclear electrically-heated prototype will allow us to thoroughly test our solutions for the well-known challenges related to liquid metal and in particular lead.
+Our non-nuclear electrically-heated prototype will allow us to test our solutions for the well-known challenges related to liquid metal and in particular lead, to be built at the ENEA-Brasimone site, Italy.

 MOX fuel manufacturing